Postdoc Training - Supplemental

 New Postdoc Orientation

-This event runs three times a year and consists of a two hour session of presentations where postdocs hear from the following groups: Biomedical Postdoctoral Programs, Biomedical Postdoctoral Council, Penn Career Services, and Office of International Programs.
+This event runs three times a year and consists of two half days of presentations where postdocs hear from the following groups: Biomedical Postdoctoral Programs, Office of the Vice Provost for Research (OVPR), Penn Human Resources, Penn Postdoctoral Association (PPA), Du Bois Postdoctoral Circle (DBPC), Penn Career Services, Penn Ombuds, and International Student and Scholar Services (ISSS).
 They share important information about what it is to be a postdoc at the University of Pennsylvania and all the resources that are available.
-Postdocs are then invited to stay for a light reception and have the ability to meet fellow postdocs as well as speak with the presenters.
 It is highly encouraged that postdocs attend this session as close to their start date as possible, as it contains valuable information.

 Research Success Skills Workshop Series

-This series is offered every other year (*alternating with the Career Workshop Series) and includes three workshops held over the course of three weeks.
-They are:
+This series is offered every other year (*alternating with the Career Workshop Series).

 [Traditionally occurs in the Spring (*2023, 2025, 2027, etc)]